 Cooking tips for mapo doufu (麻婆豆腐):

-- Add ½ tablespoon of homemade chili oil at a time, depending on how spicy you can tolerate it.
+- Add ½ tablespoon of homemade Sichuan style chili oil at a time, depending on how spicy you can tolerate it.
 Personally, I like to use 1.5 tablespoons of chili oil because this is how spicy my family can handle.

 - I like to use this homemade Sichuan chili oil because it is very aromatic, so it gives a good flavor to the meat and tofu.